 GETTING THERE

-From London Victoria – This is a slower but still direct service with more stops.
-It takes around 1 hour and 50 minutes to reach Margate Station.
+From London Victoria (1 hour, 50 minutes): This is a slower but still direct service with more stops.

 Arundel has everything you need for a great day trip – a mighty medieval castle, a charming market town, a riverside pub, and landscaped gardens ideal for a leisurely stroll.